Kimmicorn-glitch/Siyakhanya/README.md

 the calculator that tells developers and the government where and how to safely replace illegal electricity with formal, affordable power.

-Here is the final, simplified GitHub README for your project, **Siyakhanya**, designed to be professional, highlight the dual market strategy, and score high on all criteria.
+ **Siyakhanya**, designed to be professional, highlight the dual market strategy, and score high on all criteria.

 -----